thorstenmaier/spring-k8s/Readme.md

 kubectl apply -f k8s/.
 ```

 ClusterIP service is not reachable from outside the cluster.
-Therefore start a port forward to access the service
+Therefore, start a port forward to access the service

 ```shell
 kubectl port-forward service/spring-k8s-deployment 8080:8080